gabrielkassjohnson/parameter-free-topological-clustering/README.md

 This is an illustration of how Pogo proceeds through a dataset.
-You can see the clusters merging and stabilizing into the most persisent clusters.
+You can see the clusters merging and stabilizing into their most persisent arrangement.

 <img  src="varied120frames.gif" />